NEW ADMISSIONS – IMPORTANT INSTRUCTIONS / INFORMATION

 The Awareness Award

-Sri Balaji Society, Pune believes in the universally cherished values of ‘Loyalty, Integrity and Hard-work’.
+Sri Balaji University, Pune believes in the universally cherished values of ‘Loyalty, Integrity and Hard-work’.
 Everything in the organization is aimed at the common benefit of each and every student.
 However, in every system, some negative elements may exist and they may cause a hole in the ship to achieve selfish and ulterior motives.
 Therefore, it is the duty and responsibility of each student to report to the management about any such malpractice or anti-social or anti-national activity which may come to his/her notice.
 It should not be assumed that the management may be aware of such activities.
 At times, even the employees may be involved in such crimes.
 Those student/s who bring such instances to the notice of the management will be rewarded / recognized suitably.
-The aim of this award is to promote positive feedback in the overall interest of the institute / society.
+The aim of this award is to promote positive feedback in the overall interest of the institute / University.

 - Boys: Plain formal shirt (lined shirts are not permitted) Full Sleeve Shirt with Tie and Black Shoes (jeans are not permitted),

 - Girls: Students are advised to carry enough sarees (preferably light colour) especially for the first 15 days.
-The formal dress is Salwar Kameez with duppata.
+The formal dress is Salwar Kameez with dupatta.
 The kurtas should be of knee length (short Kurtas and sleeveless are not permitted)

 - The dress code for the induction ceremony/workshops will be as under:-